tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 # Recap and Roadmap

+That was fun.
+Having little to do most evenings made it happen faster...

 **What I've built meets my MVP objectives for:**

 - Usable interval timer for the hangboard for me and friends with iPhones _(Android friends coming soon, I guess)._
-- First React Native exposure, introduction to how it works, how it builds, and the nature of its cross-platform abilities.
+- First React Native exposure, introduction to how it works, how it builds, and an intro to the nature of its cross-platform abilities.
 - First Play Console and App Store Connect process exposure so I can help guide clients through this part of the process.